thomascrha/whynes/README.md

 more suitable languages to do that in - so I thought why not just write one in python.
 Is writing a emulator in python a good idea ?
 The really depends on your motivation.

+Then I can implement the same emulator in other languages and *bing bong boom* I've become a `giga-polyglot-chad programmer`.

 ## Rules

 1. When Mario can jump, I've finished.